Otto II, Holy Roman Emperor: Venetian affairs

 Violence erupted in Venice during 980 due to tensions between the pro-Ottonian Coloprini family and the pro-Byzantine Morosini family.
 The Coloprini pleaded with the Emperor for support.
 Seeing an opportunity to fully incorporate Venice into the Empire, Otto II agreed.
 Upon arriving in Italy in 981, Otto II immediately imposed a trade embargo against the island republic.
 When the initial embargo showed little effect on Venice, Otto II imposed a second embargo in 983 which dealt considerable damage to the Venetian economy.
 The effects were disastrous enough to cause the ruling Venetian families to surrender to Otto II, but Otto II's untimely death that year prevented him from capitalizing on his victory.
+The Chronicle of John the Deacon claims that the early death is the punishment for persecuting the Venetians, as There is no doubt that, as a monk blessed with the prophetic spirit had revealed to him on the instructions of an angel, he ran into sudden death because he had persecuted the Venetians.